Can You Just Sprinkle Grass Seed on Lawn?

 While you can sprinkle seeds, don’t expect thick, healthy grass unless you prepare the lawn first.
 A little extra care before and after spreading the seed gives you a significantly better chance of having a green, full yard.

-How to Prepare Your Lawn Before Sprinkling Grass Seed?
+How to Prepare Your Lawn Before Sprinkling Grass Seed

 If you want the seed to grow well, the lawn needs to be prepared first.
 This helps the seed make contact with the soil and remain in place.
-Start by mowing your lawn shorter than usual.
-This creates space for the new seed, allowing it to reach the soil.

-Next, rake or scarify the surface.
-This clears out old grass and loosens the top layer, which helps the seed settle in better.
-Clear away any leaves, sticks, or clumps of dead grass.
-This allows more light and air to reach the soil.
+• Rake or scarify the surface: This clears out old grass and loosens the top layer, which helps the seed settle in better.

-If your soil feels hard in some areas, break it up gently.
+• Soil breakage: If your soil feels hard in some areas, break it up gently.
 This improves drainage and facilitates root growth.
-With a few simple steps, your lawn will be ready to support new seed and healthy growth.

 Step-By-Step Guide to Overseeding the Right Way